 - No, Davey will not add his family to his ESI, and his family will apply for health coverage through kynect. - Family size impacts the affordability of ESI.
-The affordability test is based on Davey's coverage alone, not taking into account the coverage of his family. - Davey has a family of 6.
-Adding his 5 family members on his ESI will significantly increase his premium.
-Although his premium is only \$3,600/year for his own ESI, his premium could be \$13,000+ for his full family per year with dependent coverage. - Although his employee-only premium is \$300 per month, adding his spouse and children to his plan will cost over \$1300 per month.
-Because the spouse/family premiums are over the affordability limits set by the IRS (around 9 percent of income), the family are eligible for APTC even though the employee Davey is not.
+The affordability tests are based on Davey's coverage, as well as the coverage of his family. - Davey has a family of three.
+Adding his wife and child on his ESI will significantly increase his premium.
+Although his premium is only \$3,600/year for his own ESI, his premium could be \$13,000+ for his full family per year with dependent coverage, making ESI coverage for his entire family unaffordable. - Davey's employee-only premium is only \$300 per month, but adding his spouse and children to his plan will cost over \$1300 per month.
+The family affordability test shows that the ESI is not affordable for Davey's wife and child, so they will be eligible for a QHP with APTC through kynect health coverage.